 The device incorporates an internal power-on reset circuit, so there are no restrictions on the RESET pin during power-on sequences.
-If this pin and feature are not utilized it is recommended that the RESET pin be driven high externally.
+The RESET pin is also internally pulled high; therefore, connection of the RESET pin is not necessary if this pin and feature will not be utilized.
+However, it is recommended that the RESET pin be driven high externally whenever possible.

 READY/BUSY: This open drain output pin will be driven low when the device is busy in an internally self-timed operation.
-This pin, which is normally in a high state (through a 1 $k\Omega$ external pull-up resistor), will be pulled low during programming operations, compare operations, and during page-to-buffer transfers.
+This pin, which is normally in a high state (through a 1 k Ω external pull-up resistor), will be pulled low during programming operations, compare operations, and during page-to-buffer transfers.